harvard-lil/perma-payments/README.md

 ### Subscribing

-Perma.cc admins can create registrars and, in the Perma.cc interface, indicate that the individual registrars may particate in the paid beta.
+Perma.cc admins can create registrars and, in the Perma.cc interface, indicate that the individual registrars may participate in the paid beta.
 (See the [Perma docs]() for detailed instructions.)
 Then, at their leisure, registrar users associated with those registrars may visit their Perma.cc settings page, where they will find the option to subscribe/upgrade to a paid account.